 Once you put yourself out there on a blog, it seems its more likely you show up on other blogs, video channels, etc. — either as a guest poster or being featured.
-The other blogs involved here are incredible so if you check out some of the recent posts.
-I’ll also mention that because I write for the blog at the office occasionally, I won’t put those here but you can always find the ones I’ve written by visiting my author page on Beyond the Rows.
+Here are some of the podcasts, websites, etc that have featured interviews with or stories about Janice and her work.

 - Conversations. | Agriculture Proud (by Val Wagner) — Yesterday, I had the privilege of speaking to a group of people involved in agriculture about the importance of having conversations with those people that are buying our products, not only face-to-face, but through other avenues as well.
 My friend, JP (www.janiceperson.com), flew all the way from St. Louis to the frozen tundra of North Dakota (and we had a blizzard, which just about threw off the whole idea), just to help share the message and give some pointers on how to get ahead of the issues.